Wash Phillips holding two fretless zithers for a 1928 ad in Louisiana Weekly. Where’s the dolceola?

 The lyrical bitterness, perhaps born from too many Sundays waiting to be called while less-pious men hogged the pulpit, didn’t seem to apply to a musical career that never took off.
 “He knew he had talent,” Keeton said.
 “But he was just ol’ Wash Phillips, you know?
 Don’t nobody get famous from Teague.”
 He was known more for his mule cart, from which he sold homemade ribbon cane syrup, than for a handful of records that gave him a blip of recognition many decades ago.
 But where the memories of the man fade, the musician’s work is stuck in time, vibrant and eternal.
 “Without knowing much about him, I feel that his recordings tell his story,” said Knife In the Water guitarist Aaron Blount, who became aquainted with the songs six years ago when the grieving father of a friend gave him a Phillips tape and asked if he knew anyone who could play that kind of music at the funeral.
-“His music is so simple, yet highly-developed to the point that it’s almost psychedelic,” Blount said.
+“His music is so simple, yet highly-developed,” Blount said.
 “You can hear the essence of a true artist, creating against all odds.”

 Phillips had some success with his first ’78, “Take Your Burden To the Lord” b/w “Lift Him Up That’s All,” which sold just over 8,000 copies in 1928.
 (An average Bessie Smith record at the time would sell about 10,000.)
 Then came the stock market crash of 1929 and the Great Depression.
 The scouts and field recorders stopped coming from New York in search of raw talent and the labels instead focused on making more refined records which would comply with the escapism sought by a dire populace.
 In the 1920’s, Texans such as blind Pentecostal pianist Arizona Juanita Dranes of Dallas and Marlin’s Blind Willie Johnson, whose classic compositions have been covered by Led Zeppelin (“Nobody’s Fault But Mine”) and Eric Clapton (“Motherless Children”) were spicing “Negro spirituals” and songs of praise with barrelhouse piano and slide guitar before anyone else.
 But the innovative recordings from Texas suddenly stopped.
 Like Phillips, Dranes made her last recordings in 1929 and Johnson never stepped inside a studio again after April 1930.